hci-lab-um/heuristics-for-test-tool-design/README.md

 These questions deliberately have multiple interpretations and a myriad of answers.
 They are intended to help you to think widely and come up with ideas to consider, who to involve, questions to ask.
 There are no right answers – by asking the questions and following the corresponding activities, you will find interpretations and answers for your context.
-GNU LIcence

 Each question will be linked to an explanation, with things to think about, research points and evidence from industry contributors, key questions to ask yourself, activities to help you answer the questions, plus pointers to quality attributes to consider in your specific context.
-Further levels of detail will be linked in later.
+Further levels of detail will be linked in - ongoing.
+Information on how to use the heuristics to be added - TBD.

 The heuristic questions and explanations are grounded in research data collected from surveys, workshops, interviews, and industry and academic literature in the period 2018-2023.
 They have been developed iteratively through a series of reviews with UX, accessibility, and testing industry experts and practitioners.
 This process is ongoing.
 [Find out more about the research and the researcher](About-the-research-and-researcher.md).